 The Company holds, or has rights or interests in approximately 320 tenements prospective for iron ore, nickel, copper and gold located mostly in Western Australia (refer Figure 1).
 This total includes 77 interests and rights in the 3 iron ore-focused projects at Mt Ida, Mt Elvire and Robinson Range, which are the Company's core projects.
-A strategic review of the Company's non-core projects was completed during the current year and work has commenced to compile the necessary commercial and technical information and seek expressions of interest for the non-core projects.
+The necessary commercial and technical information required to seek expressions of interest for the divestment of the non-core projects is in the process of being completed.